 Some of your costs may be covered by insurance.
 Check with your insurance company to find out whether you can be reimbursed for the cost of rehabilitation.

 Privacy and Confidentiality

-Searching for Residential Drug Rehab Centers
+Search for a Residential Drug Rehab Center

-If you are ready to enter rehab and reclaim your life from a drug or alcohol addiction, call us at 1-888-992-3387.
+If you are ready to enter rehab and reclaim your life from a drug or alcohol addiction, call us at 1-888-341-7785.
 We can answer any questions you have about residential drug rehab centers and connect you with an inpatient treatment program that can address your addiction issue.

 It takes time and effort to find the appropriate inpatient residential drug rehab program for your needs.
 It's important to take your time so you find the inpatient residential drug rehabilitation program that is most likely to help you achieve sobriety.